 Be aware: Chinese New Year is a very busy tourist season.
 Booking with hotels, transportation and tours well in advance is essential.
 Spring Festival period is the busiest travel time all over the country.
-Flights to Taiwan and between Taiwan and China may be difficult to get.
+Flights to Taiwan and between Taiwan and Chinese mainland may be difficult to get.
 Let us help you book tickets.

 China Highlights Tours

 Taiwan Tour Packages: See the best of Taiwan with our Taiwan tour packages.
 The tours are reasonably priced and can be customized to your requirements.